haktaggu/Voice-Assistant/README.md

 Also required:
  - Firefox (only supported browser as of this version)
  - GeckoDriver from the mozila repository (place in usr/local/bin and run)

-VA.py is the final version.
-Do not run main.py or VoiceAssistantV3.py.